grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols.md

 xk6 is a separate CLI tool that lets you build custom k6 binaries.
 Community contributors have already added support for additional protocols, with extensions for SQL, Kafka, ZeroMQ, Redis, and more.
-The GitHub repo has the [Full list of extensions](https://github.com/topics/xk6).
+The GitHub repo has the [full list of extensions](https://github.com/topics/xk6).

 You can build your own extension, too.
 To get started, see this [xk6 explanation and tutorial](https://k6.io/blog/extending-k6-with-xk6).